liuj001/jiucuo/README.md

 ### 7. Video demo

-This [Video demo of JiuCuo](https://youtu.be/ifDQDG-ghio) records the whole process from installation, running to obtaining the result on some tiny data.
+This [video demo](https://youtu.be/ifDQDG-ghio) records the whole process from installation, running to obtaining the result on some tiny data.

 ### 8. Frequently asked questions